hukenovs/easyportrait/README.md

 ## Annotations

-Annotations are presented as 2D-images (`png` format) with several classes:
+Annotations are presented as 2D-arrays, images in `png` format with several classes:

 | Index | Class      |
 |------:|:-----------|